 Mr. Plunkett regularly speaks and writes on antitrust and commercial litigation topics, and recently served on the Editorial Board for the American Bar Association's leading national antitrust treatise, Antitrust Law Developments (Eighth).
 He has contributed to The Journal of the Antitrust and Unfair Competition Law Section of the State Bar of California, the California Antitrust and Unfair Competition Law Treatise, and the San Francisco Daily Journal.
 His perspectives on antitrust law have recently been quoted in Bloomberg BNA, Global Competition Review, and Law360.

 Mr. Plunkett has represented clients in significant pro bono matters and has received the Wiley W. Manuel Award for Pro Bono Legal Services on three occasions.
-He received asylum for a client who had been persecuted for his sexual orientation, argued before the Ninth Circuit Court of Appeals in a habeas action, represented a builder of low-income housing in San Francisco, represented the Brady Center in challenges to state laws seeking to nullify federal firearms regulations, and represented civil rights organizations and same-sex couples in litigation arising out of the same-sex marriage debate in California and Montana.
+He received asylum for a client who had been persecuted for his sexual orientation, argued before the Ninth Circuit Court of Appeals in a habeas action, represented a builder of low-income housing in San Francisco, represented the Brady Center in challenges to state laws seeking to nullify federal firearms regulations, and represented civil rights organizations and couples in groundbreaking litigation arising out of the same-sex marriage debate in California and Montana.

-Mr. Plunkett, a native of Kansas City, Missouri, has lived in San Francisco for 20 years.
+Mr. Plunkett, a native of Kansas City, Missouri, has lived in San Francisco for more than 20 years.
 He and his partner currently live in San Francisco's Noe Valley neighborhood.
 In his spare time, Mr. Plunkett enjoys snowboarding, hiking, concerts, and spending time with his dog.